 - How many organisms are there in a single capsule?
 Try to choose those with at least five billion CFU (colony forming units).
-The higher the CFU count, the more probable that your vagina will get colonized with the probiotics it needs to get a long-lasting protection against harmful pathogens, such as Candida.
+The higher the CFU count, the more probable that your vagina will get colonized with the probiotics it needs to get long-lasting protection against harmful pathogens, such as Candida albicans.

 - Where should I store it?
 Some species need to be refrigerated, while others need dark environment.
 As a general rule, always keep your probiotic supplement refrigerated, or at least in temperatures lower than 23°C (73°F).

 - Has the probiotic been tested and certified by an independent third party?
 If it is not regulated, the number of bacteria stated on the label might be different than what’s actually inside.